augustomoscardo/socialtree/README.md

-# Frontend Mentor - Intro component with sign-up form challenge hub
+# Rockeseat - Socialtree Challenge
 This is a solution to the [Socialtree](https://efficient-sloth-d85.notion.site/Desafio-Social-Tree-a4008e467a3248c4b05c97cf78aea44f) challenge on Rocketseat Discover.

 ## Getting Started